🍄PUBLIC ART PROJECT🍄

 It’s now the beginning of 2022 and I am up to 31 mushroom installations completed internationally!
 And I am halfway through the US states.
 It is a surreal feeling to have connected with so many new people in order to make this a success.
 Installers from all over offering their time.
 I am bursting with gratitude to everyone who is assisting in making one of my artistic dreams come true.
 I hope to have all 50 US states completed by summer 2022 and have the project end in Detroit, MI with a large mushroom install.
 Keep yourself fingers crossed for me!🍄

 In light of cancellations due to COVID-19, combined with the necessity for me as a white, queer artist to step back and amplify others, I have begun using my art to serve a different purpose.

 In March 2020 I began raffling off my art to help individuals/families who were suffering due to COVID-19.
 Than my focus shifted to the Black Lives Matter movement, and I have been raising money for black organizations/people since.
-The raffles have brought in over $4,000 and I hope to continue to do so through the summer of 2021.
+The raffles have brought in over $6,000 and I hope to continue to do so through the year of 2022.
 My art is the activism I can bring to all this turmoil.